TheUnperfectArchive/online/dairy/careerltlife.md

 I wove them into my ongoing journey through science
 as a seeker of truth.

-I was more like a **polymath or designer**, like Leonardo da Vinci.
+I was more like a **polymath and designer**, like Leonardo da Vinci.
 Funny thing is, back then I didn’t even know who he was. 😄
 I was just a dreamer, not Google.